unikraft/eurosys21-artifacts/experiments/tab_02_abi/README.md

 1. Prepare the environment by executing the `./setup.sh` script.
 Note that this script takes a long time...
 2. Run the ABI compatibility experiment by running `./run_all.sh`.
-3. Generate the table by running the `./plot.sh` script and then save it into the current repository as `merged.csv`.
+3. Generate the table by running the `./plot.sh` script.
+It will be saved into the current repository as `merged.csv`.

 ## How to Use (manual test)